Black Cat Tavern: Present day

-After operating as a gay bar under several names (most recently Le Barcito catering to the Latino community), in November 2012 the site became a restaurant and bar named The Black Cat in memory of the earlier establishment.
-The new Black Cat caters to a general clientele, and there are photographs of the events of 1967 displayed inside. in 2008, the city of LA Cultural Heritage Commission installed a plaque on the building where the original Black Cat Tavern resided, recognizing it as the site of the first LGBTQ civil rights demonstration in the nation.
+In November 2012 the site became a restaurant and bar named The Black Cat in memory of the earlier establishment.
+The new Black Cat caters to a general clientele, and there are photographs of the events of 1967 displayed inside.
+In 2008, the city of LA Cultural Heritage Commission installed a plaque on the building where the original Black Cat Tavern resided, recognizing it as the site of the first LGBTQ civil rights demonstration in the nation.
 In 2021, the ANSWER Coalition organized a march that started at the original Black Cat Tavern.
-The march advocated for an end to police brutality, racism, homophobia and trans-violence and for Gay rights.
+The march advocated for an end to police brutality, racism, homophobia and transphobia and for gay rights.
 The Tavern was chosen for the starting point because it is widely considered to be the first site of protest for gay rights.
+On October 1, 2023, the Black Cat Tavern became California Historical Landmark #1063, with a marker designating it as such being unveiled, which made it the first marker for a California Historical Landmark associated with LGBTQ history.

+In 2022, Shake Shack opened a location in the adjoining unit and placed three large signs on the historic duplex, dominating much of the Art Deco building with its branding.
+As photos of the new restaurant began circulating on social media, many voiced their frustration regarding the tension between queer communities and corporations.
+Silver Lake Neighborhood Councilmember Maebe A. Girl called the changes "a slap in the face", noting the company's links to anti-LGBT politicians The Silver Lake Shake Shack location ultimately closed in 2024.